Chiarot-Lab/electrospray-evolution-interface/README.md

 ## Notes
 - Shared data used by multiple scripts is in the top-level `data/` directory.
 Relative paths are used in the code to handle this as needed.
-- Full raw datasets are available upon request; please contact the corresponding author.
+- Full datasets are available upon reasonable request; please contact the corresponding author.

 ## License